fractal-platform/fractal-cdt/docs/source/contract/helloworld.rst

         }
     };

-The above action accepts a parameter called ``user`` that's a ``std:string type``.
+The above action accepts a parameter called ``user`` that's a ``std:string`` type.

-As is, the ABI GLOSSARY:ABI generator in ``fractal-cpp`` won't know about the hi() action without an attribute.
-Add a C++ style attribute above the action, this way the abi generator can produce more reliable output.
+As is, the ABI GLOSSARY:ABI generator in ``fractal-cpp`` won't be able to call the hi() action without an attribute.
+Add a C++ style attribute above the action, this allows the abi generator to produce a more reliable output.

 Finally, dispatch the action in smart contract.

-Everything together, here's the completed hello world contract head file dispatcher.hpp should be included in and use ``FTL_DISPATCH`` to dispatcher actions.
+Put everything together, here's the complete hello world contract.
+Header file dispatcher.hpp should be included and use ``FTL_DISPATCH`` to dispatch actions.

 .. code-block:: C